Triggered-Happy/tutorials/asyncio/lesson4/part2.md

 Read about how to calculate pi approximately on Didi's Monte Carlo algorithm.
 Read about the algorithm and not about its implementation in Python.

+#

+> Exercise

 Albert is a nice guy, but likes the value of pie.

 In this exercise we will try to help Albert.
-Because the task of evaluating pi is computationally difficult, we will try to write a program that calculates the value of pi and then runs another coroutine.
+Because the task of evaluating pi is computationally difficult,

+we will try to write a program that calculates the value of pi and then runs another coroutine.
+Help him complete it:

 ```
 import asyncio